loyal812/img2txt-fine-tuning-api/README.md

     "collection_name": "apis"
 }

+## Guide for end-to-end process of fine tuning
+This guide provides step-by-step instructions for setting up a MongoDB Atlas account, connecting to a MongoDB cluster using Compass, and configuring an AWS EC2 instance for your project and running end-to-end if fine tuning using OpenAI.

+### Prerequisites
+- MongoDB Atlas account
+- AWS account

-### MongoDB Atlas Setting
+### Step 1: MongoDB Atlas Setup
-- Create Account
+- Create MongoDB Atlas Account: [Sign up at MongoDB Atlas]([https://www.google.com](https://www.mongodb.com/atlas/database))
-Sign up with google signup or email.

-- Get the environment data
+- Gather Environment Data: After logging in, navigate to the dashboard to find your environment details and deployment details.
 ![Alt text](./images/image-18.png)

 ![Alt text](./images/image-19.png)

+- Connect to MongoDB Cluster: Use the MongoDB Atlas interface to connect to your MongoDB cluster (Create Database User and choose a connection method).
 ![Alt text](./images/image-20.png)

+- Use MongoDB Compass: To connect to your application select Compass for an enhanced GUI experience for exploring and managing your data.
 ![Alt text](./images/image-21.png)

+- Securely store your MongoDB username, password, and cluster ID in a `.env` file.
 ![Alt text](./images/image-22.png)

-Please save mongodb_username, mongodb_pasword and mongodb_cluster_name to your .env file.

-- Update the password
+- Go to the Database Access and update the password by clicking on the Edit button.
 ![Alt text](./images/image-23.png)

 ![Alt text](./images/image-24.png)